give time | Give items | give money

 Please note: Due to COVID-19, our donation needs and policies have changed.
 Please contact us to learn about updated donation needs and processes.

 If you have questions, please contact us at firstname.lastname@example.org

 New American Pathways is not collecting clothing or household items and ask that you contact The Welcome Co-op to learn about their specific needs for the Shop of Hope, which serves all newly arrived refugees in Georgia.
 You can email them to learn more through the Furniture contact form, or email@example.com.

 However, you may donate gently used adult clothing to Finders Keepers Consignment and ask them to put it on our account so that the organization benefits from sales.
-You may do the same with children’s clothing through Jack and Jill.

 We do not accept used toys.